-Prototypes have been spotted testing in the US, and while a launch late in 2019 had been the initial target, issues with battery production forced Tesla to push back its production date.
-It's more likely that the truck will come to market either at the end of 2020 or in early 2021.
+Prototypes of the Tesla Semi electric truck have been spotted testing in the US, and while a launch late in 2019 had been the initial target, issues with battery production forced Tesla to push back the start of production.
+According to CEO Elon Musk, it's now more likely that the truck will come to market in late 2021 or early 2022.

-“There’s not much point in adding product complexity if we don’t have enough batteries; then that’s complexity but without gain,” said Musk at a recent shareholder meeting.
+“There’s not much point in adding product complexity if we don’t have enough batteries; then that’s complexity but without gain,” said Musk at a shareholder meeting in June 2020.
 “We’re matching the product rollout according to the scaling of battery production; that’s really the main limiting factor.”

 The truck is powered by four electric motors – one on each rear wheel – and Musk previously claimed its drivetrain would have a lifespan of a million miles.
 Independent suspension should provide a smooth ride, with the driver positioned in the centre of the cabin.

 As is the case with most electric vehicles, the Tesla Semi truck features a regenerative braking system, which recycles energy lost when slowing down, topping up the battery and boosting range.
 Tesla reckons that the system is so effective, the brake pads themselves will never have to be replaced.

 Back in 2017, Musk claimed that the Tesla Semi would do 0-60mph in five seconds, even when towing a trailer.
 This is expected to rise to 20 seconds when carrying a payload of 36,000kg.

 Meanwhile, the Tesla Semi’s 'bullet-shaped' nose – as seen on concept versions in our gallery – contributes to a drag coefficient of 0.38cd, making it comfortably more aerodynamic than most diesel lorries, which usually register somewhere between 0.65 and 0.70cd.